-As at 31 December 2021, the Group had goodwill and intangible assets in the carrying amount of HK\$99.7 million (2020: HK\$99.1 million) and HK\$70.6 million (2020: HK\$78.5 million) respectively.
+As at 31 December 2022, the Group had goodwill and intangible assets in the carrying amount of HK\$84.7 million (2021: HK\$99.7 million) and HK\$63.0 million (2021: HK\$70.6 million) respectively.
 They are mainly arisen from the acquisition of subsidiaries since 2018.
 Purchase price allocation for the acquisitions is performed by an independent professional valuer to determine the values of goodwill and intangible assets at the date of acquisition.

-Impairment assessment is made by the management at the end of the reporting period by comparing the recoverable amount of each cash-generating unit ("CGU") to the carrying amount.
+Impairment assessment is made by the management, rather than based on a valuation by an independent professional valuer, at the end of the reporting period by comparing the recoverable amount of each cash-generating unit ("CGU") to the carrying amount.
 The recoverable amount of the relevant CGUs is determined based on a value in use calculation.
 Other than discount rate and terminal growth rate, other key assumptions related to the estimation of cash inflow and outflow which include projected revenues and operating expenses (e.g. selling expenses, rental expenses, staff costs and other general expenses).
-For the CGUs under the Early Childhood Education in Singapore, the overall projected revenue growth rate for the next five years is adjusted downward to 7% on average (2020: 19%) after taken the actual growth rate in 2021 and the prolong effects of COVID-19 into account.
+For the CGUs under the Early Childhood Education in Singapore, the overall projected revenue growth rate for the next five years is adjusted downward to 3% on average (2021: 7%) after taken the fact that few childcare centres were closed in 2022 and in the first quarter of 2023.
 Other than that, there are no significant changes of assumptions.